atomikui/atomikui-core/src/components/toaster/WithToastProvider.md

 To position where the toast messages will appear, simply pass a `position` prop to the component wrapped with the withToastProvider HOC and give it a value of `top-left`, `top-center`, `bottom-left`, `bottom-center`, or `bottom-right`.
 The default position is top right.

 E.g. `<RandomToastGenerator position="bottom-right" />`

+### Toast Duration

+By default, the toast will remain visible for 7 seconds before being closed.
+The `duration` prop can be used to set a custom duration.
+The example below sets the toast duration to 10 seconds.

+`<RandomToastGenerator duration={10000} />`

+If you'd like the toast to remain visible until manually closed, simply set the duration to -1.
+This will make the duration infinite.

+`<RandomToastGenerator duration={-1} />`